SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### [Abstract] *hasFunction(function :: ControllerFunction)*
 This method must be implemented by a subclass of *FunctionController*.
 It must return *true*, if the given controller implements the given function.

-#### *setControlText(function :: ControllerFunction, text :: String, color :: String := "Black")*
+#### *setControlLabel(function :: ControllerFunction, text :: String, color :: String := "Black")*
 This method is called to set the info text for the given function on the controller.
 Useful, if the given controller has a visual representation (see [GuiFunctionController](*) for a subclass, which provides the necessary protocol).
 The default method does nothing.

 #### *setControlIcon(function :: ControllerFunction, icon :: String)*
 This method is called to set the info icon for the given function on the controller.
 Useful, if the given controller has a visual representation (see [GuiFunctionController](*) for a subclass, which provides the necessary protocol).
-If *icon* is
-*false*, this means that no icon should be displayed.
+If *icon* is *false*, this means that no icon should be displayed.
 The default method does nothing.

 #### *enable(function :: ControllerFunction, action :: ControllerAction := false)*
 Enables the given function on the given controller.
 If *action* is supplied and not *false*, the function is only enabled for the given action, otherwise it is enabled for all actions.
 The default method does nothing.